xymeriathehacker/python-ransomware/README.md

 a ransomware in python

-it can lock the screen and the mouse asking for a password.
+it can lock the screen and the mouse asking for a password(default: exit).

 #### ***sorry, but the compiled exe could not be uploaded because it is is too large***(65.0 MiB)